Skip to main content

 Black Past

-A comprehensive African American history timeline from BlackPast.org, which also includes bibliographies, the full text of major speeches given between 1789 and the present day, primary documents such as court decisions, government reports, executive orders, and laws, all of which help describe the African American past.
+This comprehensive African American history timeline from BlackPast.org includes bibliographies, the full text of major speeches given between 1789 and the present day, and primary documents like court decisions, government reports, executive orders, and laws, all of which help describe the African American past.

 Project 1619

 Project 1619 is a nonprofit organization that is credited for starting the 1619 Movement.
-For the past twenty-five plus years members of Project 1619 have been the catalyst to change the narrative of the landing of the first enslaved Africans to arrive in the Virginia colony at Point Comfort, today's Fort Monroe, in Hampton, VA.
+For the past twenty-five-plus years, members of Project 1619 have been the catalyst for changing the narrative about the landing of the first enslaved Africans to arrive in the Virginia colony at Point Comfort, today's Fort Monroe, in Hampton, VA.

 Whitney Plantation